ijzerbroot/millennium/README.md

 ## Word of warning
 **Keyboard layouts are quite personal and Millennium makes no ergonomic claims.**
-If you are unsure whether trying an alternative keyboard layout such as this might give you Carpal tunnel syndrome or similar negative side-effects, just don't do it.
+If you are unsure whether trying an alternative keyboard layout such as this might give you Carpal tunnel syndrome or other negative side-effects, just don't do it.
 Use at your own risk.
 What works for me may be bad for you and you should certainly expect that any QWERTY-muscle memory that you had will be negatively affected.

 The layout proper: